Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--b2L_nlW_Fo.md

 ### Transcript

-> please tell me update4 will use vip or you mean samore no update4 will not use samwar that's like the one thing i know for sure is not gonna be the case
+> please tell me update4 will use vip or you mean samore no update4 will not use samwar that's like the one thing I know for sure is not gonna be the case